Lucky1403/YouTube-Video-Downloader/README.md

-🚀 How to Use the Video Downloader
+🚀 **How to Use the Video Downloader**
 Now that everything is set up, let’s start downloading!

 Download a Single Video
-To download a video, simply run the Python Command and Enter the link of the video.
+To download a video:  simply run the Python Command and Enter the link of the video.

 Download a Playlist
 Got a whole playlist of songs or videos to download?
 It’s as simple as: Just paste the link of whole Playlist after running the Python Command.

-🛠 Troubleshooting
+**🛠 Troubleshooting**
-ffmpeg not found error:
-Make sure ffmpeg is installed and added to your PATH.
+ffmpeg not found error: Make sure ffmpeg is installed and added to your PATH.
 To verify, open your terminal and type ffmpeg.
 If it's installed correctly, you'll see information about ffmpeg.
 If not, follow the installation instructions above.

 Download speed issues:
 Your download speed may vary based on the size of the video or your internet connection.
 If you're downloading large files, be patient—it’ll get there! 🚀